black-bots/dari/README.md

 Step 1:
 ¤ pip install -r requirements.txt
-  This means type out ' pip install -r requirements.txt ' into commmand prompt with the BlackGPT Folder as the directory
+  This means type out ' pip install -r requirements.txt ' into commmand prompt
+    with the BlackGPT Folder as the directory

+    Type:   cd C:/path/to/BlackGPT/Folder

 Step 2: